Scout

 • no broker polling for tagged replies

-Compared with replacing Relay semantics wholesale:
+Compared with replacing Scout semantics wholesale:

 • no downgrade in collaboration richness